compas-dev/compas/docs/tutorial/brep.rst

 .. rst-class:: lead

 Boundary representation (Brep) support is realized in COMPAS using its `plugin` system.
-The expected interface for Brep related classes is defined in the `compas.geometry.brep` module whereas the actual implementation is context dependent and implemented using plugins.
+The expected interface for Brep related classes is defined in the :mod:`compas.geometry.brep` module whereas the actual implementation is context dependent and implemented using plugins.

 .. currentmodule:: compas.geometry